 Connect monthly with your Fellowship

 Complete virtual training sessions

 Dates of Mandatory Training Retreats:

 Each Advising Fellow is required to attend one training retreat.
-Trainings will take place on weekends during December-February (excluding campus winter breaks) Specific details, including duration and dates, will be available by early-September.
+Trainings will take place on weekends during December-February (excluding campus winter breaks).
+Specific details, including duration and dates, are available below.

 Matriculate is looking for people who:

 Are able to commit 5-6 hours a week from January 2019 - May 2020